xNoerPlaysCodes/falio/README.md

 Yeah I have to use my arch enemy but it's ok 😭
 # How to use?
-Step 1: Get bot token and put in config.txt INSIDE the ' Step 2: python3 ./main.py if you're on linux/macos or python main.py on windows\nStep 3: Enjoy this half assed bot.
+Step 1: Get bot token and put in config.txt INSIDE the ' Step 2: python3 ./main.py if you're on linux/macos or python main.py on windows
+Step 3: Enjoy this half assed bot.